pomsky-lang/website/content/blog/renaming-rulex/index.md

 4. Unrestricted

 Regular grammars are the most strict, and can always be parsed with a regular expression.
-And this makes Chomsky's work relevant for rulex -- errrr, pomsky!
+And this makes Chomsky's work relevant for rulex -- errrr, Pomsky!

 ## The roadmap

-Renaming rulex to pomsky is quite a bit of work, and can be [tracked here][renaming-roadmap].
+Renaming rulex to Pomsky is quite a bit of work, and can be [tracked here][renaming-roadmap].
 The name appears in a lot of different places, and during the migration we have to be careful not to break anyone's workflow or invalidate the old website URLs.
 The `rulex-rs.github.io` subdomain will redirect to the new website.
 Furthermore, crates on crates.io are immutable and can't be renamed,